Antoine101/Dataquest-Projects/README.md

 ## Popular Data Science Questions

-Step 4 of 8: Working with Data Sources

-Course : Data Analysis in Business
+**Keywords : Data Analysis, SQL, business, music, record store**

-In this project, we're working for a company that creates data science content, be it books, online articles, videos or interactive text-based platforms like Dataquest.
+In this project, we pretend we work for a company that creates data science content, be it books, online articles, videos or interactive text-based platforms like Dataquest.

 Our goal is to figure out what the best content to write about is.

-We decide to scour the internet in search for the answer to the question "What is it that people want to learn about in data science?" (as opposed to determining the most profitable content).
+We scour the internet to understand what people want to learn about in Data Science (as opposed to determining the most profitable content).

 ## Investigating Fandango Movie Ratings

-Step 5 of 8 : Probability and Statistics

-Course : Statistics Fundamentals
+**Keywords : Data Analysis, Data Visualisation, Statistics, Movie ratings**

 In October 2015, a data journalist named Walt Hickey analyzed movie ratings data and found strong evidence to suggest that Fandango's rating system was biased and dishonest (Fandango is an online movie ratings aggregator).
 He published his analysis in an article.